Adrià Carmona

-Adrià Carmona Pérez (born 8 February 1992) is a Spanish professional footballer who plays as a left winger or attacking midfielder.
+Adrià Carmona Pérez (born 8 February 1992) is a Spanish former professional footballer who played as a left winger or an attacking midfielder.

 Club career

 Born in Igualada, Barcelona, Catalonia, Carmona arrived at FC Barcelona's youth system at the age of 9.
-In 2010, he moved to Italian club A.C.
-Milan to complete his development.
+In 2010, he moved to Italian club AC Milan to complete his development.

 Carmona only appeared for the Rossoneri reserves during his spell.
 On 31 January 2013, he was loaned to Real Zaragoza of La Liga until the end of the season.

 Carmona made his debut as a professional on 16 February 2013, playing 26 minutes in a 1–0 away loss against CA Osasuna after coming on as a substitute for veteran José María Movilla.
 On 1 August, he signed for Segunda División side Girona FC.

-On 30 June 2014, after being sparingly used, Carmona joined RCD Espanyol B from Segunda División B. On 8 July of the following year, he moved to second division team Albacete Balompié.
+On 30 June 2014, having been sparingly used, Carmona joined RCD Espanyol B from Segunda División B. On 8 July of the following year, he moved to second division team Albacete Balompié.

 Carmona scored his only goal in the second tier on 6 February 2016, opening an eventual 2–2 home draw with Real Oviedo.
 On 21 July, after Alba's relegation, he signed a two-year contract with CD Lugo in the same league.

 On 31 August 2018, Carmona joined Delhi Dynamos FC.
-He scored his first goal in the Indian Super League on 4 November, in a 2–2 home draw against Jamshedpur FC.
+He scored his only goal in the Indian Super League on 4 November, in a 2–2 home draw against Jamshedpur FC.